'Star Trek: Discovery' beams up a premiere date

 The entire series will air through the CBS All Access streaming service in the US, though the debut episode will also appear on CBS broadcast television.
 The second episode will be available to stream that same night.
 Viewers outside of the US and Canada will be able to watch the series through Netflix starting on September 25.

-"Star Trek: Discovery" stars Sonequa Martin-Green from "The Walking Dead" as First Officer Michael Burnham alongside a starry cast including Michelle Yeoh, Jason Isaacs and Rainn Wilson.
+"Star Trek: Discovery" stars Sonequa Martin-Green from "The Walking Dead" as First Officer Michael Burnham alongside a starry cast that includes Michelle Yeoh, Jason Isaacs and Rainn Wilson.
 The show takes place prior to the events of the original 1960s series.